digitallyinduced/ihp/Guide/editors.markdown

 Most likely you want to use [haskell-language-server](https://github.com/haskell/haskell-language-server) for smart IDE features like autocompletion and jump-to-symbol.
 This is not working with IHP yet.
 [There is an active issue to implement support for this.](https://github.com/digitallyinduced/ihp/issues/190)

+## Using VSCode on Windows with Windows Subsystem for Linux

+It is important to not access the files within the WSL from Windows itself (however, the other way around is ok).
+You can seamlessly (including autosave) work on your projects within WSL from VS Code in Windows by adding the `Remote WSL` extension from Microsoft.

 ## Using IHP with Sublime Text

 Works great already out of the box.